FelixReinhard/WhileLang/README.md

 ## Examples

-1. Calculate the *fibonacci* number given as an input.
+1. Calculate the *fibonacci* numbers.

 ```
 in x_0